Richard Sharp Smith: Early life

-Smith was born in Yorkshire, England, the son of Saleta (nee Watterson) and Jones Smith.
+Richard Sharp Smith was born in Yorkshire, England, the son of Saleta (née Watterson) and Jones Smith.
 He is thought to have studied architecture at the Kensington School of Art in London.
-He received additional architectural training in the office of a cousin, George Smith.
+He received additional architectural training in the office of George Smith, his cousin.
 He worked with various firms in Manchester before immigrating to the United States in 1882.